 It’s easy for anybody, regardless of age, to think the disappearance of their parent is somehow their fault.
 This is not the truth.
 As a young person, you cannot carry the blame for a grown adult’s abusive decision.
 They are simply operating out of their own place of hurt and pain, and that can be caused by a number of things, in particular, their own abusive upbringing.

-Neglect and abandonment are huge issues, and can often lead to many forms of addiction…including love addiction.
 It’s normal to feel angry when you have been betrayed, abandoned or hurt in some way.
-If that anger is not dealt with, you will soon become bitter and blame others for the pain.
+If that anger is not dealt with, you will soon become bitter and miserable.
+The process of forgiving someone does not excuse what they did or in any way say it was O.K.
+It just gives you the freedom to move forward and no longer be tied to the person that hurt you.

 If you determine you are living in a neglect/abandonment abusive situation, it’s important that you tell someone.
 Find someone you can trust to talk about what’s going on at home.
 It will help you get perspective on your situation, and help you decide what actions you need to take to protect yourself.